Corasinth/SudokuBoard/README.md

 ### Web Sudoku Pencil Marks

-The website [websudoku.com](http://www.websudoku.com/) handles pencil marks (also known as candidate marks in a non-standard way).
+The website [websudoku.com](http://www.websudoku.com/) handles pencil marks (also known as candidate marks) in a non-standard way.
 It simply allows you to type multiple numbers, up to 5, in a single cell.
 A cell containing more than one number has the numbers turn green and small.
 For this site, and any site with a similar method, I have added special detection for pencil marks.

 To access this special detection, first allow access to it by setting `webSudokuPencilMarks` to 1 in the `settings.ini` file.